CannerCMS/docs.canner.io/docs/schema-root-tag.md

 ## Introduction

 The outermost tag in canner schema.
-It actually returns an object containing the several information.
+It actually returns an object containing with several information, which is need when compilation.

 **Example**
 ```js